What Do I Do if I Find Kittens?

 To help with your decision, it is important to know that it might take several hours for the mother cat to return, and healthy kittens can survive this period without food as long as they are warm.
 Neonatal kittens are much more at risk of hypothermia than starvation.
 During the spring and summer months, waiting a long time to see if mom will come back is much safer than during the frigid winter months.

 A great trick to use when you are leaving the kittens is called the “Flour Trick” where you sprinkle a ring of flour around the kittens and check on them periodically to see if the mother cat has returned by if there are adult sized paw prints in the flour.
 It is also normal for a mother cat to move her kittens so don’t be alarmed if the kittens start to go missing.
 A mother cat leaves her kittens alone for several reasons, ranging from needing to get food or just time for her to be alone.
-Monitoring the kittens for 12-18 hour time span is ideal to give the mother cat time to feel like she can return to them safely.
+Monitoring the kittens for a 10-12 hour time span is ideal to give the mother cat time to feel like she can return to them safely.

 The mother cat offers her kittens the best chance for survival, so wait and watch as long as possible.
 The best food for the kittens is their mother’s milk.
 Remove the kittens only if they are in immediate, grave danger.